saucemills/abc-call-center/README.md

 }
 ```

-Then, in ABC-MainMenu, the business line set in the DNIS-config Lambda will be input into a prompt Lambda.
-The prompt Lambda will return all the relevant prompts that may be used in this call flow.
+Then, in ABC-MainMenu, the business line set in the DNIS-config will be input into the [prompt Lambda](https://github.com/saucemills/abc-call-center/blob/main/lambdas/prompt/lambda_function.py) which will look in a DynamoDB table for the prompts assigned to the business line.
 This is also done to maintain dynamism throughout the flow and allow different business lines to use the same call flow and have their own specific prompts based on what they want said to the caller.

 #### Example Prompt Item: